Meditaliano Biology Module 06

 1. Perimetrium: The incomplete outermost serous layer (visceral peritoneum).

 2. Myometrium: The massive, bulky middle layer.
 Composed of interlacing bundles of smooth muscle.
-It contracts rhythmically and powerfully during childbirth under the influence of Oxytocin.
+It contracts rhythmically during childbirth under the influence of Oxytocin.

 3. Endometrium: The highly vascularized mucosal lining.
 It is uniquely divided into two functional strata: